kubewarden/docs/docs/writing-policies/go/01-intro-go.md

 During this tutorial you need these tools on your development machine:

 - docker or another container engine: used to build the WebAssembly policy.
-You will use on the compiler shipped within the official TinyGo container image.
+You'll be using the compiler shipped in the official TinyGo container image.
 - [bats](https://github.com/bats-core/bats-core):
 used to write the tests and automate their execution.
 - [kwctl](https://github.com/kubewarden/kwctl/releases):